A Finite Universe with no Absolute Beginning

 Within the Robertson-Walker cosmologies, spacetime for t > 0 (which is to say, always), one can ‘explain’ (in the fashion of Laplace’s demon) each moment in terms of an earlier one.
 Thus, there is no beginning required as far as physics can tell. … It appears, then, that whether one is tolerant or intolerant toward singularities, it turns out that there is no first moment, because every moment is preceded by earlier moments.
 Thus… there is no beginning implied by physics… In order for the Big Bang singularity to [be an absolute beginning], the singularity must be well enough behaved to be a real and intelligible part of spacetime, and badly enough behaved that it cannot have a past.
 Satisfying both conditions seems difficult and unlikely to be achieved.

-Now, in order for the metric to match this unbounded description of the past, some prominent physicists suggested that we refine our concepts of time.
+Now, in order for the metric to match this unbounded description of the past, some prominent physicists suggested that we refine our concepts of time accordingly (despite Grünbaum’s insistence that this additional step is unnecessary).
 For instance, Leblond suggested “to send back the birth of the Universe [metrically] to (minus) infinity where, or rather when it seems to [ordinally] belong.”
 To achieve that, he introduced a new linear time metric, which confers an infinite duration on the ordinally unbounded past of the universe.
 Importantly, he notes that “no new physics is involved in the introduction and use of linear time rather than cosmic time.”
 This metric corresponds to a clock geared to the expansion of the universe.
 Thus, Leblond concludes: “Naturally, on the linear scale, the lifespan of the Universe is infinite, so that never did the Big Bang begin.”
-(Unbegun Big Bang) (For more on this, see Leblond’s Did the Big Bang Begin)
+(For more on this, see Leblond’s paper Did the Big Bang Begin?)

-Leblond wasn’t the first to introduce a more adequate notion of time to describe the metric in the singularity.
+Leblond wasn’t the first to introduce a more adequate notion of time to describe the metric at the singularity.
 As Charles Misner, John Wheeler and Nobel laureate Kip Thorne explained (Gravitation; pp. 813–814, and other works), another way to describe an infinite metric at the singularity is to measure the oscillations of the curvature of space itself.
-According to these physicists, in the most general forms of a relativistic universe, an infinite number of curvature oscillations take place at the singularity (and the data supports this conclusion).
+These physicists, armed with strong evidence, claim that in the most general forms of a relativistic universe, an infinite number of curvature oscillations occur at the singularity – the spatial geometry turns into a chaotic mess, stretching and squashing wildly in different directions, making it highly anisotropic.
 Consequently, when measured by the curvature clock, it takes an infinite amount of time to reach the supposed t=0.
-Thus, Misner concludes: “An infinite regress should be a part of our picture of the cosmological singularity.”
-(For further reading, see John Barrow’s World Within the World; pp. 234–236, 317–321)
+Thus, Misner concludes: “An infinite regress should be a part of our picture of the cosmological singularity” and infinite density becomes a formal abstraction never realized in the course of evolution.
+(For further reading, see John Barrow’s book World Within the World; pp. 234–236, 317–321)

 Conclusion